Characters in Gift of the Mancynn

 Tony Mantegna: Tony is Philip’s closest friend, the one who’ll always put up with his talk of shows and topics of his fascination.
 Shortly before the end of the latest school year however he suddenly goes missing, leaving Philip to find out what happened to him and to bring him back, that is if the Mancynn’s clouded memories will allow him to remember that he had a friend named Tony in the first place.

-Cary Cole: The self-proclaimed ‘popular girl’ of Philip’s year at school, Cary initially would only approach him with the request that he help with her Egypt project, the post-exam assignment the headmaster set all the students which none of them appreciate, which when he refuses exposes a side of her she might show in front of her usual crowd.
+Cary Cole: The self-proclaimed ‘popular girl’ of Philip’s year at school, Cary initially would only approach him with the request that he help with her Egypt project, the post-exam assignment the headmaster set all the students which none of them appreciate, which when he refuses exposes a side of her she might not show in front of her usual crowd.
 As Philip’s journey continues however, she pops up again and again, progressively insisting on tagging along to be a part of whatever really is going on.

 Eve Wade: Having grown up with the forests around her posada to explore, the Venezuelan/Canadian Eve possesses a mixture of dexterity in natural environments and a want to adventure somewhere other than that home.
 This at first manifests an abrasive side through which she can channel her frustrations towards Philip when he’s around said home, then later once wider events cause their paths to cross again she finds herself able to open up more with the energy of the escapades.

 Jimmy Authors: The youngest of the group, Jimmy had the least intention of getting involved in these escapades, he simply spoke to certain people and afterwards continued to be brought along.
 Despite his discomfort at being present though, he will go on to help the group maintain its heart.